BCIT-203/COMM-2216-User-Documentation-Assignment/docs/3-commit.md

 ## Conclusion

 Git provides various commands to undo, revert, redo, and edit previous commits, making it a highly flexible tool for version control.
-Whether you need to fix a mistake, alter commit messages, or recover lost commits, Git\u2019s powerful commands like `git reset`, `git revert`, `git rebase`, and `git cherry-pick` offer the solutions you need.
+Whether you need to fix a mistake, alter commit messages, or recover lost commits, Git's powerful commands like `git reset`, `git revert`, `git rebase`, and `git cherry-pick` offer the solutions you need.

-By understanding the difference between these commands and when to use them, you can manage your repository\u2019s history effectively and avoid making irreversible mistakes.
+By understanding the difference between these commands and when to use them, you can manage your repository's history effectively and avoid making irreversible mistakes.
 Always be mindful when altering commit history, especially in shared repositories, and ensure you have backups when performing potentially destructive actions.

 ---